 (1) Perpetuation of segregation.
 A lottery starts out with a racially diverse citywide pool of applicants.
 The moves that the overwhelming number of apparently eligible applicants (those living outside the community district where the housing is located, referred to as “outsiders”) want to make are, on balance, substantially more desegregating than the moves that those living within the community district (“insiders”) want to make.
 But the City’s policy powerfully squeezes down the percentage of apartments available to outsiders, thus slowing down the racially integrating moves that would otherwise be made.
 Scroll down on this page to see more details of how this works.

 (2) Racially disparate impacts.
 This means that the policy causes a New Yorker’s chances in lotteries to vary significantly by race (the applicant’s versus the dominant racial group in the community district in which the housing is located).
 The Court has already found that “…Plaintiffs have shown that multiple racial demographic groups are affected in multiple [community district] typologies…” The reference to typologies is to the racial typographies of different community districts (e.g., majority White).
-The widespread nature of these racially disparate results of the policy are discussed on page 2, along with the City’s (thus far successful) defense that discrimination against a racial group in some areas of the city can be “offset” by discrimination in favor of that racial group in other parts of the city.
-Plaintiffs are right now asking the Court to reconsider the shocking idea that this new version of “separate but equal” could ever be consistent with our civil rights laws.
+The widespread nature of these racially disparate results of the policy are discussed here, along with the City’s (thus far successful) defense that discrimination against a racial group in some areas of the city can be “offset” by discrimination in favor of that racial group in other parts of the city.
+Plaintiffs have moved the Court to reconsider the shocking idea that this new version of “separate but equal” could ever be consistent with our civil rights laws.

 (3) Intentional racial discrimination.
 In this context, this means that the City has allowed itself to be influenced to exapnd and continue the policy by those who wish to maintain the segregated residential status quo.
-There is an unusually large amount of evidence supporting this claim (see page 3).
+There is an unusually large amount of evidence supporting this claim.
+See more here.

 The bottom line is that, in 2023, New York City should not be in the business of overriding the choices that New Yorkers of all races want to make on their own.
 All of our communities should belong to all of us — regardless of where we are coming from. and regardless of where we want to move.
 And the policy — denying, based on race, a level playing field — operates squarely against that basic civil rights principle.